Cerealadvs/Cerealadvs/README.md

 ### Hi there 👋

+My friends describe me as a Swiss army knife, always learning new skills.
+Curiosity could also be an adjective to my personnality.
+It has lead me to learn new things, new topics, all the time.
+This explains why I'm now into web development.
+It's a new era I'm entering in and I'm looking for a job position in the development.

+- 🔭 I’m currently working on react
+- 🌱 I’m currently learning tailwind and more
+- 👯 I’m looking to collaborate on web dev project
 <!--
 **Cerealadvs/Cerealadvs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.